-Display on LCD Explanation SAMPLER READY 10:04 This display shows the sampler is ready to program.
+This display shows the sampler is ready to program.
 It displays the current time.
 From here the user can enter any TIME, FLOW, or Mode.
 Press the key to access the Mode.

+ENTER MODE?

+Prompts the user to enter either a program or the configuration function.
+Press 99 and <ENTER> to configure the sampler.

+SAMPLER SETTING?

-ENTER MODE? -- Prompts the user to enter either a program or the configuration function.
-Press 99 and <enter> to configure the sampler.</enter> SAMPLER SETTING? - Sets the sampler to a specific type of operation or bottle configuration: 1 = Single Bottle 2 = Multi-Bottle Other numbers are not valid and will cause the sampler to malfunction.
-Enter the desired configuration and press <enter></enter> OF BOTTLES?
+Sets the sampler to a specific type of operation or bottle configuration:

+1 = Single Bottle

+2 = Multi-Bottle

+Other numbers are not valid and will cause the sampler to malfunction.
+Enter the desired configuration and press <ENTER>

+OF BOTTLES?

 Sets the number of bottles (1,2,3,4,6,8,12, or 24) in the sampler.
 If 1 was selected for the SAMPLER SETTING above, this prompt is bypassed.
+Input the number of bottles and press <ENTER>.

+PURGE TIME?

-Input the number of bottles and press <enter>.</enter> PURGE TIME? -- Length of time (3-99 secs) the intake line is purged before a sample is taken.
-Press <enter> to accept the default purge time or input a new 2-digit number.
-If air bubbles are not coming out of the intake line, or if fluid is visible in the line after the purge has been completed, increase the purge time.</enter> DRAW TIME?
-Time window (4-150 secs) during which a sample is drawn.
-Press <enter> to accept the displayed draw time or input a new draw time as a 3-digit number and then press <enter>.
-If the sample fluid does not reach the liquid sensor, increase the draw time.</enter></enter>
+Length of time (3-99 secs) the intake line is purged before a sample is taken.
+Press <ENTER> to accept the default purge time or input a new 2-digit number.
+If air bubbles are not coming out of the intake line, or if fluid is visible in the line after the purge has been completed, increase the purge time.

-MEASURE TIME?
+DRAW TIME?